Atlas-Night-Out/WLED-Docs/docs/basics/getting-started.md

 To connect your WLED module to your home Wifi:

+**1.** Select To the controls!

-**1.** Click on the _Config_ (gear) icon to edit your WLED module settings and choose "Wifi Setup".
+**2.** Click on the _Config_ (gear) icon to edit your WLED module settings and choose "Wifi Setup".

-**2.** For most home networks, simply enter your Wifi network's name and network password.
+**3.** For most home networks, simply enter your Wifi network's name and network password.
 You can also change the mDNS address for your WLED module here.

-**3.** Click Save & Connect at the bottom of the page.
+**4.** Click Save & Connect at the bottom of the page.

-**4.** Reconnect your device to your home's Wifi network.
+**5.** Reconnect your device to your home's Wifi network.

-**5.**  Check the device list in your router's user interface for the IP of the WLED device within your local network.
+**6.**  Check the device list in your router's user interface for the IP of the WLED device within your local network.
 For easy automatic discovery, use the WLED app!
 Have fun with the WLED software!

 ### Default GPIO Usage